 If the listed troubleshooters can't solve the 'external hard drive not showing up' issue for you, especially when your external hard drive becomes RAW, reformatting is the last solution you can resort to.

 Warning: Don't jump to reformat if you have important files on this inaccessible external hard drive because reformatting will wipe your files off this drive.
-So, it would be better if you firstly recover data from this hard drive with data recovery software.
+So, it would be better if you firstly recover lost data from this hard drive with data recovery software.

-If you want to fix this unrecognizable external hard drive without reformatting, i.e. without data loss, you can recover data from this corrupted external hard drive with one of the best external hard drive data recovery software - iBoysoft Data Recovery before you reformat this hard drive.
+If you want to fix this unrecognizable external hard drive without reformatting, i.e. without data loss, you can recover lost data from this corrupted external hard drive with one of the best external hard drive data recovery software - iBoysoft Data Recovery before you reformat this hard drive.

-iBoysoft Data Recovery can recover data from the hard drive that is not showing up, inaccessible, unreadable, formatted, or unmounted.
+iBoysoft Data Recovery can recover lost data from the hard drive that is not showing up, inaccessible, unreadable, formatted, or unmounted.
 With some simple clicks, you can restore your emails, documents, pictures, videos and many other files efficiently.

 Here are some specifications about this free data recovery software: